What you need to know while on benefits

-For Council Tax Support your appeal can be made in writing to the Council within a month of the original decision.
-If you have asked for an explanation or reconsideration this will be extended by the time we taker to provide this to you in writing.
+Your appeal must be made in writing to the Council within a month of the original decision.
+If you have asked for an explanation or reconsideration this period will be extended by the time we take to provide this to you in writing.

 Additional help with your rent